 Administering Local Anesthesia

 Prior to receiving an injection of dental anesthesia, Idaho Falls, ID dentists, Drs.
 Drake and Jacobson, will use cotton to gently dry the area and apply a high-strength numbing gel.
 Once the surface area is numb, the local anesthetic is slowly and gently injected.
-We take several measures to minimize any discomfort experienced upon injection:
+We take several measures to minimize any discomfort experienced upon injection using:

 - Warmed anesthetic: We have invested in technology that heats our anesthetic to body temperature, which removes the “cold” feeling often experienced during an injection.